 As a home buyer or seller, there are always questions that come up regarding testing the water when a home is serviced by a private well.
 If you are buying, have bought or are selling a home that is serviced by a private well, you will need to make sure it is tested.

-Water filtration systems can be installed in Lincoln for the removal of any of the contaminants listed in the above table and more.
-Water softeners are typically installed to remove dissolved iron or manganese in the water through a technology called Ion Exchange.
+Water softeners are typically installed to remove dissolved iron or manganese and hardness minerals in the water through a technology called Ion Exchange.
 Sediment filtration will remove particulate iron or manganese in the water.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water. pH can be brought to neutral with a neutralization tank containing food grade sacrificial media for this purpose.
 Removing radon from water requires a system where the water is highly agitated releasing the radon gas from the water, but then vented outside the home to ambient air.
 Other technologies and systems may be required to remove other contaminants.
-Any water filtration system designed should start with a water test before an informed recommendation can be made.
+Any water filtration system designed should start with a water test and analysis before an informed recommendation can be made.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Hudson & Middleton, MA.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-You can email us at [email protected] or call us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines and linked through the website publications section of our website at http://h2ocare.wpengine.com.
+You can contact us by email at [email protected] or call us at 800-539-1100.